Meeting

 public var integerStartTime: Int { get }

-• The start time, adjusted to user timezone, as a military-style integer (HHMM).
+• The next meeting start time, expressed in the user’s current timezone, as a military-style integer (HHMM).

 Declaration